aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to DOTX on Android via Java" h2="Convert CGM to DOTX in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the printing and publishing industry.
+DOTX (Office Open XML Template) is a file format used by Microsoft Word to store documents.
+It is used to create documents with predefined settings such as margins, fonts, and styles.
+Converting CGM to DOTX allows users to create documents with the desired settings.

+<h2>How Aspose.Total Helps for CGM to DOTX Conversion</h2>

-You can integrate CGM to DOTX conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTX.
+Aspose.Total for Android Java is a package of APIs that can be used to integrate CGM to DOTX conversion feature in mobile apps.
+It consists of two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert CGM file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features to manipulate PDF documents.
+It can be used to convert PDF documents to other formats such as DOC, HTML, and XPS.

+The second step is to render DOC to DOTX using Aspose.Words for Android Java.
+This API provides a comprehensive set of features to create, modify, and convert documents.
+It can be used to convert documents to other formats such as DOTX, HTML, and PDF.

+By using Aspose.Total for Android Java package, developers can easily integrate CGM to DOTX conversion feature in their mobile apps.
+It provides a simple and efficient way to convert CGM files to DOTX documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}